okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 ---
 layout: docs_page
 title: Linked Objects
-excerpt: The Linked Objects API helps you create or import users with relationships, like Manager and Direct Report.
+excerpt: The Linked Objects API helps you create relationships between pairs of users, such as Manager and Subordinate.
 ---

 # Linked Objects API

 {% api_lifecycle ea %}

-Users have relationships to each other, like manager and direct report or customer and sales representative.
+Users have relationships to each other, like manager and subordinate or customer and sales representative.
 You can create or import users with relationships by using the Linked Objects API to represent the relationship:

-1. Create a linked object definition such as Manager:Direct Report or Case Worker:Client.
+1. Create a linked object definition such as Manager:Subordinate or Case Worker:Client.
 These pairs are represented by a `primary` attribute and an `associated` attribute.
 2. Assign the linked object definition to a pair of users to create the relationship between the two.
-For example, Jack is assigned Direct Report and Javier is assigned Manager.
+For example, Jack is assigned Subordinate and Javier is assigned Manager.

+For each relationship:

-For each relationship, a user has at most one `primary` link (a user has a single manager) but can have many associated links (a user can have many direct reports).
-Further, a user can be the `primary` in one relationship and the `associated` in another.
-A user can't be both the `primary` and `associated` in the same relationship.
+* A user has at most one `primary` link (a user has a single manager) but can have many `associated` links (a user can have many subordinates).
+* A user can be the `primary` in one relationship and the `associated` in another.
+* A user can be both the `primary` and `associated` in the same relationship.

 For details, see the [Linked Object Model](#linked-object-model).

-The Expression Language functions for [linked objects](/reference/okta_expression_language/#linked-object-functions) provide access to the details about a linked user.
+The Expression Language functions for [linked objects](/reference/okta_expression_language/#linked-object-function) provide access to the details about a linked user.

 ## Getting Started